AI Position Titles, Roles, and How to Land One

 Data Analysis and Visualization

 Data analysis and data visualization are crucial skills for AI professionals.
+Expertise in data engineering and data structures is essential for building and maintaining robust data systems and pipelines that support AI workflows.
 Proficiency in programming languages such as R and Python is beneficial for effective data analysis, enabling the extraction of meaningful patterns from large datasets.
+Apache Spark is a key tool for processing and analyzing large datasets in distributed environments.

 How Companies are Using AI Responsibly in Hiring